MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/how-to-authenticate-with-aad.md

 ---
-title: How-To -  Authenticate with AAD for Kusto Access - Azure Data Explorer | Microsoft Docs
+title: How-To -  Authenticate with AAD for Azure Data Explorer Access - Azure Data Explorer | Microsoft Docs
-description: This article describes How-To -  Authenticate with AAD for Kusto Access in Azure Data Explorer.
+description: This article describes How-To -  Authenticate with AAD for Azure Data Explorer Access in Azure Data Explorer.
 services: data-explorer
 author: orspod
 ms.author: orspodek
 ms.reviewer: mblythe
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 05/22/2019
+ms.date: 07/23/2019
 ---
-# How-To: Authenticate with AAD for Kusto Access
+# How-To: Authenticate with AAD for Azure Data Explorer Access

-The recommended way to access Kusto is by authenticating to the **Azure Active Directory** service (sometimes also called **Azure AD**, or simply **AAD**).
-Doing so guarantees that Kusto never sees the accessing principal's directory credentials, by using a two-stage process:
+The recommended way to access Azure Data Explorer is by authenticating to the **Azure Active Directory** service (sometimes also called **Azure AD**, or simply **AAD**).
+Doing so guarantees that Azure Data Explorer never sees the accessing principal's directory credentials, by using a two-stage process:

-1. In the first step, the client communicates with the AAD service, authenticates to it, and requests an access token issued specifically for the particular Kusto endpoint the client intends to access.
+1. In the first step, the client communicates with the AAD service, authenticates to it, and requests an access token issued specifically for the particular Azure Data Explorer endpoint the client intends to access.
-2. In the second step the client issues requests to Kusto, providing the access token acquired in the first step as a proof of identity to Kusto.
+2. In the second step the client issues requests to Azure Data Explorer, providing the access token acquired in the first step as a proof of identity to Azure Data Explorer.

-Kusto then executes the request on behalf of the security principal for which AAD issued the access token, and all authorization checks are performed using this identity.
+Azure Data Explorer then executes the request on behalf of the security principal for which AAD issued the access token, and all authorization checks are performed using this identity.

-In most cases, the recommendation is to use one of Kusto SDKs to access the service programmatically, as they remove much of the hassle of implementing the flow above (and much else).
+In most cases, the recommendation is to use one of Azure Data Explorer SDKs to access the service programmatically, as they remove much of the hassle of implementing the flow above (and much else).
 See, for example, the [.NET SDK](../../api/netfx/about-the-sdk.md).
 The authentication properties are then set by the [Kusto connection string](../../api/connection-strings/kusto.md).